 Several awards the company won helped spotlight its executives as industry thought-leaders.
 For example, the local business journal recognized the company’s CFO as one of the “Ultimate CFOs.”
 National Mortgage Professional Magazine honored the firm's CEO with its prestigious “40 Under 40 Award,” designating him as one of the top mortgage professionals in the United States under the age of 40, as voted on by his peers.
 The American Business Awards named the company as a finalist in the “Company of the Year – Banking and Financial Services” category.
 Axia's client received the bronze award in the banking and financial services category.

 Most importantly, Inc. Magazine, which has an international readership of more than 740,000, named the company one of the fastest-growing private companies in the U.S. in its annual Inc. 500|5000 list of private companies.

-The CEO and members of the team were interviewed as experts and thought-leaders in the industry for contributions in magazines (including National Mortgage Professional Magazine and Money magazine), newspapers, TV and online publications regarding mortgage, insurance and tax-related items.
+The CEO and members of the team appeared as experts and thought-leaders in the industry in magazines (including National Mortgage Professional Magazine and Money), newspapers, TV, and online publications regarding mortgage, insurance, and tax-related items.